hackclub/hackclub/case_studies/los_altos_high_school/2015-10-17_09_25_html_intro_meeting/planning.md

 - Our workshop wasn't the most clear
 - Some members seemed confused
-- Club leader presenting wasn't loud enough and went really fast, and didn't explain the concepts very throughly
+- Club leader presenting wasn't loud enough and went really fast, and didn't explain the concepts very thoroughly
 - Not enough time to go over everything - we had around 15 minutes to actually let them work, due to all the other stuff we had to mention